-- IMMEDIATELY after a day of shooting, I download the photos to my main computer if I am home, or my laptop if I’m on the road.
+- IMMEDIATELY after a day of shooting, we download the photos to my main computer if we are home, or the laptop if we’re on the road.

-- I also copy the photos to a portable external hard drive.
-These are my back-up copies.
+- We also copy the photos to a portable external hard drive.
+These are the back-up copies.

-- I then save the photos to my cloud storage.
+- Then we save the photos to our cloud storage.

 When traveling keep your laptop and portable hard drive in two separate places – if your laptop is locked in the hotel safe while you are out exploring, be sure to carry the portable hard drive with you as they are small and lightweight.

 Capturing memorable travel photos doesn’t require lugging around a professional camera.
-Focus on the principles of photography when using your phone to take pictures.
+Focus on the basic photography techniques when using your phone to take pictures.

 The biggest tip for using your smartphone is the same as using any other camera: UNDERSTAND WHAT YOUR CAMERA CAN DO!